Process Description and the Need for Caustic Filtration

-Caustic treating is used to upgrade a wide range of liquid fractions from LPG to diesel fuels and heating oils.
+Caustic treatment is used to upgrade a wide range of liquid fractions from LPG to diesel fuels and heating oils.
 As the caustic solution (and often a catalyst) mixes with the hydrocarbon feed it either extracts or sweetens mercaptans, depending on the process used.

 However, the combination of the hydrocarbon and mercaptan rich caustic also forms a very stable emulsion that is difficult to separate, causing significant quantities of caustic carryover in the product.
 This results in off-specification products due to haze or elevated sodium concentration and loss of caustic.
 In many cases the entrained caustic is fed to processes where sodium is a poison to the catalyst.

 Because the emulsion is so stable, knock-out drums, sand filters and packed vessels are not able to efficiently separate the caustic emulsion from the hydrocarbon streams.